clawio/clawio.github.io/docs/documentation/api/v1/index.md

 	  "storageurl": "https://yourdomain.com/api/v1/storage",
 	  "linkurl": "https://yourdomain.com/api/v1/link",
 	}
+-->

 # Clients Errors

 There are three possible types of client errors on API calls that receive request bodies:

-* Sending invalid JSON or the wrong type of JSON values will result in a `415 Unsuported Media Type` response.
+* Sending non-UTF8 strings, invalid JSON or the wrong type of JSON values will result in a `415 Unsuported Media Type` response.

 		HTTP/1.1 415 Unsupported Media Type